github/docs/content/code-security/security-overview/viewing-security-insights-for-your-organization.md

 - The "Remediation" section shows information about how alerts are resolved and alert activity over time.
 - The "Impact analysis" section shows the repositories that pose the highest potential security risk in your organization.

 You can filter the overview dashboard by selecting a specific time period, and apply additional filters to focus on narrower areas of interest.
-All data and metrics across the dashboard will change as you apply filters.
-For more information, see "[AUTOTITLE](/code-security/security-overview/filtering-alerts-in-security-overview)."
+All data and metrics across the dashboard will change as you apply filters. {% ifversion security-overview-additional-tools %}By default, the dashboard displays only alerts from {% data variables.product.prodname_dotcom %} tools, but you can use the tool filter to show alerts from third-party {% data variables.product.prodname_code_scanning %} tools.
+This feature is in beta, and is subject to change.{% endif %} For more information, see "[AUTOTITLE](/code-security/security-overview/filtering-alerts-in-security-overview)."

 Enterprise members can access the overview page for organizations in their enterprise.
 The metrics you see will depend on your role and repository permissions.
 For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview#permission-to-view-data-in-security-overview)."